BelkaJ/H370-Bazooka-Water-Cooling-Hackintosh/README.md

 I use my computer for everyday work.
 I am not a game player and  I do not need much computing power.
 Therefore, I used some parts of the old Hackintosh/Windows desktop (dualbooting) to upgrade the system to Ventura and the bootloader to OpenCore.

-Windows were installed on the first partition of the disk, and MacOS was installed on the second partition according to Dortania's guide.
+Windows were installed on the first partition of the disk, and MacOS was installed on the second partition according to Dortania's guide [Dortania](https://dortania.github.io/OpenCore-Install-Guide/)

 I used EFI and settings were based on ideas of DERBALKON project for MSI B360M  (please refer to the details: https://github.com/derbalkon/B360M-CoffeeLake-Hackintosh THANK YOU!)